aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0086/docs.md

-Ensure that the --hostname-override argument is not set
+Do not override node hostnames.

 ### Impact
 <!-- Add Impact here -->